 During development of the 5-Year Consolidated Plan, twenty-three agencies/groups/organizations participated in the process.
-A list of all the agencies is provided in Table 2 of PR-10.
+A list of all the agencies is provided in Table 2 of PR-10 in the Consolidated Plan.
 To the City's knowledge, it consulted with all relevant agency types.